Friday, February 11, 2022

 Super Hostile vs. Super Docile

 A soundworld can be hostile or docile in many ways.
-"Hostile" can mean disquieting, gloomy, violent...
-"Docile" can mean cozy, ethereal, seductive...
-I could list adjectives all day, because the terms don't correspond to specific inner states so much as broader clusters of emotion and sensation.
+"Hostile" can mean gloomy or violent...
+"Docile" can mean cozy or ethereal...
+The terms don't correspond to specific inner states so much as broader clusters of emotion and sensation.
 Your reaction to a given diegesis may vary depending on the day, but once you understand it's climate it'll never fail to resonate with you.

 Sometimes the most compelling music is a heterogeneous mixture of the two.
 A tropical island shoreline past which you glimpse catacombs obscured by vines.
 A wasteland of scrap metal populated by Robocop-style toxic sludge mutants, in which you eventually discover a monastic order maintaining an irrigation-channeled garden…